Japan to release water from Fukushima nuclear plant

 Three of the reactors at the Fukushima-Daiichi facility in northeastern Japan went into meltdown following a massive earthquake and tsunami that killed around 18,000 people in 2011.

+TEPCO will carry out four releases of treated water from Thursday until March 2024, with 7,800 cubic metres of water released each time, its documents showed.

+The first discharge will take about 17 days.
+About 5 trillion becquerels of tritium will be released this fiscal year, TEPCO added.

-It insists that all radioactive elements have been filtered out except tritium, levels of which are harmless and lower than that discharged by operational nuclear power plants, including in China.
+Japan insists that all radioactive elements have been filtered out except tritium, levels of which are harmless and lower than what is discharged by operational nuclear power plants, including in China.

 This is backed by most experts.